Talking therapies are psychological treatments for mental and emotional problems like stress, anxiety and depression.

 - post-traumatic stress disorder (PTSD)

-- some eating disorders, especially bulimia
+- some eating disorders, such as bulimia

 Read more about talking therapies on the NHS.